Nashipae/scoped-news-API/README.md

 * For it to work, the user should download and install Postman and use the GET and POST methods to test the routes.

 ## Postman Usage

+### Get methods - (Can be used on the app link by replacing :id with a digit)
+* Get all departments: "/departments"
+* Get single department: "/departments/:id"
+* Get all users in a department: "/departments/:id/users"
+* Get all users: "/users"
+* Get details of a specific user: "/users/:id"
+* Get all users in a department - "/users/:id/departments"
+* Get all news - "/generalnews"
+* Get departmental news - "/departments/:id/news"
+* Get specific news - "/news/:id"
+* Delete all departments - "/departmentsdeleteall"
+* Delete a department - "/departments/:id/delete"
+* Delete a user - "/users/:id/delete"
+* Delete all users - "/usersdeleteall"

 ### Post  methods - (Use with Postman)
 * Adding a new department - "/departments/new"